devczr/WriteToCompassion/README.md

-> **NOTE:** Please note, this app is currently still in development and has only been tested on Android & Windows
+> **NOTE:** Please note, this app is currently still in development and has only been tested on Android

 # WriteToCompassion